Enter your search:

 1) To plagiarize is to use without proper citation or acknowledgment the words, ideas, or work of another.
 Whenever one relies on someone else for phraseology, even for only two or three words, one must acknowledge indebtedness by using quotation marks and giving the source, either in the text or in a footnote.

-2) When one borrows facts which are not matters of general knowledge, including all statistics and translations, one must indicate one's indebtedness in the text or footnote.
+2) When one includes information that is not a matter of general knowledge, including all statistics and translations, one must indicate one's indebtedness in the text or footnote.
 When one borrows an idea or the logic of an argument, one must acknowledge indebtedness either in a footnote or in the text.
 When in doubt, footnote.
 (Academic Standards Committee, November, 1965) You should include appropriate citations in all of your research.
-Your professor will direct you as to what specific citation style he or she may prefer.
+Your professor will direct you as to what specific citation style they may prefer.

 How to Cite